 Each fall 4-6 million raptors of 30 species are counted from two observation points in central Veracruz, Mexico, including up to 2 million Broad-winged Hawks!
 As these majestic birds migrate south they are funneled into a narrow bottleneck between the Sierra Madre Orientale Mountains and the Gulf of Mexico.
-This busy flyway also harbors amazing concentrations of other migrants, including White Pelican, Wood Stork, White-faced Ibis, Anhinga, Scissor-tailed Flycatcher, and much more.
-This flyway holds the most visible and concentrated raptor migration on Earth!
+This globally significant flyway also harbors huge concentrations of other avian migrants, including White Pelican, Wood Stork, White-faced Ibis, Anhinga, Scissor-tailed Flycatcher, and much more.
+This remarkable flyway holds the most visible and concentrated raptor migration on Earth!

-Tour organizer/leader Steve Hoffman helped launch the Veracruz River of Raptors Project in 1991 while he was employed by HawkWatch International (an organization he founded in 1986).
+Tour organizer/leader Steve Hoffman co-founded the Veracruz River of Raptors Project in 1991 while he was employed by HawkWatch International (an organization he founded in 1986).
 Over the past 25+ years this project has become a world-renowned raptor monitoring, education, and conservation initiative.
 Pronatura Veracruz, a regional nonprofit conservation organization, leads this effort.
-This project led to the development of the first-ever bird observatory in eastern Mexico, which was completed and opened to the public in 2006.
+Importantly, this project spawned the development of the first-ever bird observatory in eastern Mexico, which was completed and opened to the public in 2006.

-Tour participants will observe the spectacular raptor and waterbird migrations, and visit a variety of habitats (from vast freshwater wetlands and Gulf shores to cloud forests, savannas and lowland tropical rainforests) to view the exceptional diversity of resident Mexican species and North American wintering birds.
+Tour participants will observe the spectacular raptor and waterbird migrations, and visit a variety of habitats (from vast freshwater wetlands and Gulf shores to cloud forests, savannas and lowland tropical rainforests) to view the exceptional diversity of resident Mexican species as well as a great many North American wintering birds.
+(The variety of colorful butterflies is also notable!)
 Up to 275 bird species can be seen on this 12-day birding extravaganza in central and southern Veracruz!
 Kashmir ("Kash") Wolf, an excellent bilingual local guide, will accompany us throughout this tour.

 Itinerary at a Glance:

-October 9: La Joya, Las Minas, Los Humeros (pine forest & desert birding).
+October 15: La Joya, Las Minas, Los Humeros (pine forest & high desert birding).

-October 13: Las Barrancas, Tlacotalpan, Nanciyaga (Catemaco overnite)..
+October 19: Las Barrancas, Tlacotalpan, Nanciyaga (Catemaco overnite).

 Fly to Veracruz City (via Houston preferred).
 Meet US-based guide and group in Houston, and local Mexico-based guide at Veracruz City Airport.
 Travel by bus to Veracruz City for overnight stay at Hotel Mocambo along the Gulf Coast.

 Early morning bird walk around Hotel Mocambo, followed by sumptuous breakfast buffet.
-We will search for Ferruginous Pygmy-Owl, parrots, flycatchers, raptors, shorebirds, seabirds, and waders in the hotel gardens and along the sandy beaches of the Gulf.
-We will then travel to Cardel, checking in at Hotel Bienvenido and visiting the rooftop hawk-watch for the early afternoon flight.
-In mid-afternoon we shall visit Hernan Cortez’s 16th-century home and first church in the Americas in La Antigua, followed by an evening boat ride on the La Antigua River to search for waders, rails, kingfishers, songbirds, and shorebirds.
+We will search for Ferruginous Pygmy-Owl, parrots, flycatchers, raptors, shorebirds, seabirds, raptors and waders in the hotel gardens and along the nearby sandy beaches of the Gulf.
+We will then travel to Cardel, checking in at Hotel Bienvenido and visiting the rooftop hawk-watch for the late morning-early afternoon flight.
+In mid-afternoon we shall visit Hernan Cortez’s 16th-century home and first church in the Americas in La Antigua, followed by an evening boat ride on the La Antigua River to search for waders, kingfishers, songbirds, raptors and shorebirds.
 We will enjoy a riverside seafood dinner at La Antigua’s open-air restaurant.
 Overnight at Bienvenidos Hotel in Cardel.